 The tracklisting for both collections was compiled by Allen Klein, and were approved by the former members of The Beatles.
-No cover versions were included, and all the songs on the Red Album were by Lennon-McCartney.
+No cover versions were included, and all the songs on the Red Album were written by John Lennon and Paul McCartney.

 I didn’t want lousy versions going out, I wanted them to be as was.
 And I asked Capitol/EMI, or EMI/Capitol whichever, please ask George Martin would he take care of this, so at least he knows what to do.
 I didn’t want some strange guy, you know, making dubbed versions of it and putting it out, because of the versions that were going out [on other compilations] the reissues were pretty poor.
 I hadn’t even listened to them, because I just presumed they’d take the tape as we made it and make a master and put it out again, but they didn’t, they’d been screwing around with a few of the early ones.
 I didn’t know that until it was too late.
 So on that last package where they had Beatles 60… different periods – that one.
 I made sure.
 The Red and The Blue, that one.
 I made sure George Martin was there and I made sure they put that picture which I got Linda [sic] to take of the same pose as their very first album over the Abbey Road… No what is it that… EMI office in some other place, some square?
 Manchester Square.
 So I was involved in that respect, in that package making sure that the cover was what I wanted and that the sound was done by George Martin.
 So I don’t mind that one.
 Checked the remix after he’d done it, it was as good as you could get out of whatever mono recording we did then.

 The Lennon Tapes, Andy Peebles

 The front cover of 1962-1966 featured a photograph by Angus McBean taken during the session for The Beatles’ debut UK album Please Please Me.
 McBean photographed the group as they looked down from the stairwell at EMI House in Manchester Square, London.